Acill/A4000RevB/Gerbers/Readme.txt

-This folder will contain the gerbers for making new boards.
-These are not simple and the chance of a successful board from a low volume hobby fab will be very low.
-It is STONGLY advised to use a good reputable fab that understands Mentor Graphics exported data.
+Pre Generated Gerbers are currently on hold for public release.
+This is to allow fine tuning of the layout and to keep the sources of boards to just a few.
+The goal is to not flood the communiety with cheap boards.
+Several peolple have contributed to funding board runs from a very high qualiety fab and they are available for sale on the popular forums and facebook groups.

-The prototype boards seen have been orddered from E-Teknet and had the 100% NetList test completed on them. https://www.e-teknet.com/
+The boards seen here have been ordered from E-Teknet and had the 100% NetList test completed on them. https://www.e-teknet.com/